-What to do if AVG fails to update
+What can I do if AVG fails to update?

 - Manually Update AVG